nicholasmello/MontyInPython/README.md

 # Monty In Python
 Monty is a Rocket league bot created in Python.
 The team communicates using our own discord server, so if you are interested in being a tester you can go over there and come help.

+As awesome as the  development of Monty is, my focus is on my rust bot [Evan](https://github.com/xonmello/rlbot-evan).
+If you are looking for a bot that will likely be competitng or just a bot that is actively being developed, go check him out.

 ### Discord Link
 https://discord.gg/pC5Dmqg